mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/node-pools/index.md

 Note that all node pools specified in inventory file (i.e., `inventory.yaml`) should have a corresponding entry in `spec.nodePools` section of `ClusterConfiguration`.
 If not, the validation will fail.

-Then, configure the Prometheus addon like the following so that it will be scheduled on the dedicated node (i.e., `monitoring` node pool).
+Then, configure the Prometheus add-on like the following so that it will be scheduled on the dedicated node (i.e., `monitoring` node pool).

 ```yaml
 - name: prometheus